Blog June 02, 2021 |

 Those are just some of the biggest benefits companies (and, specifically, marketers) realize with a single customer view, per Experian Data Quality’s 2019 data management report.

-The truth is only CDPs offers a full single customer view marketers need to understand their audiences and build successful lifecycle marketing programs (i.e., meeting buyers where they are through various customer touchpoints) based on consolidated customer data.
+The truth is that only CDPs offer a full single customer view marketers need to understand their audiences and build successful lifecycle marketing programs (i.e., meeting buyers where they are through various customer touchpoints) based on consolidated customer data.

 As BlueConic VP Marketing Michele Szabocsik noted, digitally native companies are successful with their strategies because of their first-party customer data access.

-And the customer data platform is the tech that unifies that first-party data from across data sources and channels to construct this comprehensive customer view for these companies.
+The customer data platform is the technology that unifies first-party data from across various data sources and channels to construct a comprehensive customer view for these companies.

 #2: Data Commoditization & the Rise of Walled Gardens